Connecting to Airflow

 -

-Provide connection parameters for Firebolt according to the following guidelines.
+Provide the details in the following table.
 These connection parameters correspond to built-in Airflow variables.

-Parameter Description Example value Connection id The name of the connection.
-This appears in the list of connections in the Airflow UI.
+Parameter Description Example value Connection id The name of the connection for the UI.
 My_Firebolt_Connection

-Description Self-explanatory.
+Description Information about the connection.
 Connection to Firebolt database MyDatabase using engine MyFireboltDatabase_general_purpose.

 Database The name of the Firebolt database to connect to.
 MyFireboltDatabase

-Engine The name of the engine you want to run your queries.
-MyFireboltEngine
+Engine The name of the engine to run queries MyFireboltEngine

 Client ID The ID of your service account.
 XyZ83JSuhsua82hs